Metamodernism: In literature

 Alison Gibbons has identified several novels as exemplifying a metamodern version of autofiction: Ben Lerner's 10:04, Lance Olsen's Theories of Forgetting, Chris Kraus's I Love Dick and Frédéric Beigbeder's Windows on the World.
-Gibbons distinguishes metamodern autofiction thusly: "[Authors of metamodern autofiction] write out of a postmodernist formulation of fragmented, fictitious textual identity and towards a metamodern affect, whereby subjectivity is linked to an external reality through personal connection and situatedness."
+Gibbons distinguishes metamodern autofiction thus: "[Authors of metamodern autofiction] write out of a postmodernist formulation of fragmented, fictitious textual identity and towards a metamodern affect, whereby subjectivity is linked to an external reality through personal connection and situatedness."

 Scholars and critics have pointed to metamodern qualities in many other works of fiction.
-Some of these are Jennifer Egan's A Visit From the Goon Squad, Zadie Smith's NW, Dave Eggers’ A Heartbreaking Work of Staggering Genius, Elif Batuman's Either/Or and The Idiot, Tope Folarin's A Particular Kind of Black Man, Susanna Clarke's Piranesi, Mark Haddon's The Curious Incident of the Dog in the Night-Time, Jenni Fagan's The Waken and several by Ali Smith: How to Be Both, and the four novels that make up her seasonal quartet—Winter, Spring, Summer and Autumn.
+Some of these are Jennifer Egan's A Visit from the Goon Squad, Zadie Smith's NW, Dave Eggers' A Heartbreaking Work of Staggering Genius, Elif Batuman's Either/Or and The Idiot, Tope Folarin's A Particular Kind of Black Man, Susanna Clarke's Piranesi, Mark Haddon's The Curious Incident of the Dog in the Night-Time, Jenni Fagan's The Waken and several by Ali Smith: How to Be Both, and the four novels that make up her seasonal quartet—Winter, Spring, Summer and Autumn.

-Mary Holland identified Don DeLillo's Point Omega as a notably metamodern departure from his previous postmodern work: “… with the concentration of his characteristic tonal evasiveness into the painful precision of Point Omega, DeLillo, never sentimental, moves into the realm of metamodernism, producing fiction that has more in common with the unabashedly connection- and meaning-centered fiction of contemporary writers like Jonathan Safran Foer and David Mitchell than with much of the ficton of his own bleak postmodern past.”
+Mary Holland identified Don DeLillo's Point Omega as a notably metamodern departure from his previous postmodern work: "... with the concentration of his characteristic tonal evasiveness into the painful precision of Point Omega, DeLillo, never sentimental, moves into the realm of metamodernism, producing fiction that has more in common with the unabashedly connection- and meaning-centered fiction of contemporary writers like Jonathan Safran Foer and David Mitchell than with much of the ficton of his own bleak postmodern past".

-Antony Rowland conceptualizes metamodern poetry as that which “resists the enduring bifurcation of contemporary … poetry into mainstream and ‘innovative’ writing.”
+Antony Rowland conceptualizes metamodern poetry as that which "resists the enduring bifurcation of contemporary ... poetry into mainstream and 'innovative' writing".
 In Metamodernism and Contemporary British Poetry, Rowland offers close readings of work by Geoffrey Hill, J.H.
 Prynne, Geraldine Monk, Ahren Warner, Sandeep Parmar and James Byrne.

-The Muffin Man is a metamodernist novella by UK author André Rostant.